isagoya/astro-hananiawan-m2/src/pages/md/chapt06.md

 "Ordinary?"

-She laughed and said that the expression was funny.
+She laughed and said that the expression was interresting.

-"I have to ask you something, too--you are from Kagoshima Prefecture, right?
+"I have something to ask you --you are from Kagoshima Prefecture, right?
 Why did you come to this faraway nursing school in Okayama?
 It's not that there are no nursing schools in Kagoshima.
 By the way, why did you choose the one in a leprosy sanatorium? "

 It took her a while to answer.

 "My house is poor.
 Here I can study for free.
-My teacher recommended me."
+My teacher recommended this school to me."

 She told me in a low voice with her eyes downcast.